EvanGottschalk/Shift3rs/README.md

 * [MetaBoss](https://metaboss.rs/) - this amazing library provides functions for creating and interacting with SPL tokens
 * [@solana/web3.js](https://solana-labs.github.io/solana-web3.js/) - this library provides fundamental tools for interacting with the Solana blockchain
+* [Javascript] - simple, built-in Javascript allows for varying the display of an image based on devices' local times and locations